-- vi.
-The class tutors will help to identify potential violators and students with stress, tension and other troubles and personally meet them, and if necessary, take the steps to have sessions with professional counsellors. - vii.
-Special sessions are arranged for the newcomers in the first weeks of the academic year in order to prepare them for the socio-academic life in the campus. - viii.
-The College identifies all vulnerable locations, and ensure a constant vigil and watch at such locations. - ix.
-The institution ensures the participation of all the students during the cultural festivals and celebrations to erase the senior-junior distinctions - x.
-The anti-ragging policy of the College ensures the presence of teacher squads which take turns to maintain the customary discipline of the campus. - xi.
+- Special sessions are arranged for the newcomers in the first weeks of the academic year in order vii. to prepare them for the socio-academic life in the campus. - viii.
+The College identifies all vulnerable locations, and ensure a constant vigil and watch at such locations. - The institution ensures the participation of all the students during the cultural festivals and ix. celebrations to erase the senior-junior distinctions - The anti- ragging policy of the College ensures the presence of teacher squads which take turns х. to maintain the customary discipline of the campus. - xi.
 Special sessions should be conducted to sensitize the students and parents of the students about the rights and safety of the students.